avhn/dotfiles-pubarc/README.md

-## Dotfiles
 Files are explanied briefly below.
 Contributions and suggestions/issues are always welcome.

 ## Emacs
 [Setup script](emacs/setup.sh) does the following:

 - Copies config files to `$HOME/.emacs`
-- Installs and activates elpy, a Python plugin from MELPA:
+- Installs and activates [elpy](https://github.com/jorgenschaefer/elpy), a Python plugin from MELPA:
 	- Creates a virtual environment for Python to `$HOME/.emacs/py3venv`
 	- Installs elpy's required packages with pip
-	- If you're using macOS, installs another plugin from MELPA to access shell and activate virtual environment in GUI mode
+	- If you're using macOS, installs [another plugin from MELPA](https://github.com/purcell/exec-path-from-shell) to access shell and activate virtual environment in GUI mode

 ## Zsh